buckbaskin/buckbaskin.github.io/content/formak-feature-ui-demo.md

 # Feature Preview

 The user interface is designed to be easy to use and familiar to folks that work with Python.
-Setting up a very simple physics model for a rocket looks
+Setting up a simple physics model for a rocket looks
 like: